nursyah21/backend-go-vs-node/README.md

 docker compose up -d
 ```

-and for golang, you need to install air for hot reload, sqlc for generate migrate
+and for golang, you need to install air for hot reload, sqlc for generate orm

 ### api-node